wsor4035/dev.luanti.org/content/about/history/mapgen-evolution.md

 *Undefinable terrain*
 [![](/images/mapgen/Earliest_terrain.png)](/images/mapgen/Earliest_terrain.png)

 The terrain was no longer flat and the pyramids are gone.
 The terrain generation was horrible, but at least terrain could be generated.
 It consisted of grass blocks and stone at surface.
-Very simple squareish caves could be found below the surface.
+Very simple square-ish caves could be found below the surface.
 The terrain was still not random.

 #### minetest-c55-101024231736